-Dr Clair Doloriert is Senior Lecturer at Bangor Business School.
-She has been working at Bangor Business School since 2007 and is currently the Lead Academic for the CMI Level 7 Strategic Management & Leadership at Bangor Business School.
+Dr Clair Doloriert is Senior Lecturer at Bangor Business School and Head of Year 1 Undergraduates.
+She has been working at Bangor Business School since 2007.
+Clair is the Academic Lead Academic for the CMI Level 7 Dual Accredited Postgraduate Degrees in Strategic Management & Leadership at Bangor Business School.
 Clair also supervises undergraduate, postgraduate and doctoral students and is a personal tutor to a number of students across undergraduate and postgraduate programmes.
+She is also leading the development of two Podcast Series for Bangor Business School.

 Professional Accrediation and Awards